uwla/ltags/README.md

 ### Namespaces

-There can be multiple tags with t different namespaces (aka, contexts).
+There can be multiple tags with different namespaces (aka, contexts).

 For example, the developer may want a "top" tag for posts and a  "top"  tag  for videos (although I personally think it is good enough to have just one "top" tag